 It’s ok to feel uncertain and distressed.
 This is an incredibly challenging time for everyone.

-Many of us have had to adjust to a new normal, which has involved spending the majority of time in our homes, and the idea of now retuning to the workplace can provoke anxiety, as our brain is alerted to a new potential risk in front of us.
+Many of us have had to adjust to a new normal, which has involved spending the majority of time in our homes and the idea of now returning to the workplace can provoke anxiety, as our brain is alerted to a new potential risk in front of us.
 So be kind to yourself and recognise that it is okay to feel like this.

 Speak with your employer

-When people worry, it is typically related to uncertainties or the unknown.
-Many people who are retuning to the workplace are worried about catching coronavirus when they do so, or spreading the virus amongst family and friends if they become infected at work.
+When people worry it is typically related to uncertainties or the unknown.
+Many people who are returning to the workplace are worried about catching coronavirus when they do so or spreading the virus amongst family and friends if they become infected at work.

 At this moment in time, many employers are carrying out risk assessments and taking clear steps to make sure workspaces are safe.
 So speak with your manager or employer and get as much information as you can about how the workspace will be adapted and how people will move around within it.